The Salvation Army

 Adult Rehabilitation Center

 If you or someone you know is struggling with drug or alcohol abuse, you’re not alone.
 One in 11 Michigan adults is addicted to drugs or alcohol.
-At The Salvation Army Southeast Michigan Adult Rehabilitation Center (ARC), we are dedicated to helping you rebuild your life through a holistic, residential, faith-based program that replaces self-defeating habits with more productive and meaningful activities.
-With two campuses – a men’s center in Detroit and women’s facility in Romulus – we have the capacity to help more 400 people simultaneously.
+At The Salvation Army Southeast Michigan Adult Rehabilitation Center (ARC), we are dedicated to helping you rebuild your life through a holistic, residential, faith-based, work therapy program that replaces self-defeating habits with more productive and meaningful activities.
+We have the capacity to help more 300 adults simultaneously.

 Full recovery from substance abuse goes beyond traditional detox treatment.
 You need individualized emotional, social and spiritual assistance to maintain a strong and healthy path on your journey – and all of that takes time.